 This is definitely the best place to buy New Zealand candy on a budget.

-Our tip: Visit PAKn’SAVE, and buy twice as many NZ lolly bags as you planned to.
+Hot tip: Buy twice as many NZ lolly bags and chocolate bars as you planned to.

 Lollies from New Zealand are lightweight, and only a few dollars per packet, and I’ve learned it’s always wise to have extra ‘gifts’ in your suitcase for when Aunty Nora pops around unexpectedly.